Top 22 Examples of New Product Release Emails (2026)

 19. Atlantic Money

-Atlantic is a money transfer platform that lets you send up to ₤1 million for a flat fee of £3 per transaction.
-This product release email is more of an engagement tactic designed to stay top of mind & retain the attention of those on its waitlist for when they eventually launch.
+Atlantic is a money transfer platform that lets users send up to ₤1 million for a flat fee of £3 per transaction.
+This product release email is more of an engagement tactic designed to retain the attention of those on its waitlist for access when it eventually launches.

 atlantic-money-beta-pre-launch-waitlist-email-example